aka/ Unusual Books

 Size: 6″ x 9″

-Boar’s Head Books is one of numerous imprints used by Samuel Roth, among the most infamous of 20th century publishers.
+Boar’s Head Books is one of the numerous imprints used by Samuel Roth, among the most infamous of 20th-century publishers.
 Roth was involved in diverse publishing efforts, including pirated titles and a significant number of titles which crossed the line into what was considered pornography or erotica at the time.
 Roth was jailed numerous times on obscenity charges, had many of his publications confiscated, and was at the center of many trials, including Roth v.
 United States (1957), among the most important cases for freedom of expression.
 Many of Roth’s books were reprints, and some were included in named series, including the Ardent Classics and the Modern Amatory Classics both published in the 1930s.

 Any of the books published by Boar’s Head Press are described as being part of the publisher’s Library of Unusual Books, and that description is sometimes used on the title page of books published in the later 1950s (“Library of Unusual Books, Edited by Samuel Roth”).